MitchForest/snapbet/.pm/process/reviewer.md

 ## Remember

 You are the quality gate.
 It's better to request revision than to let substandard code through.
 But be pragmatic - perfect is the enemy of good for MVP development.

+**MVP Mantra**: "Make it work, make it right, make it fast" - in that order.
+We're still in the "make it work" and "make it right" phases.